opencast/opencast/docs/guides/admin/docs/modules/paella.player/url.parameter.md

 time
 ----
-Seeks intially automatically to a specified time. automatically plays the video from the specified time on
+Seeks initially automatically to a specified time. automatically plays the video from the specified time on

 Possible values